rtunazzz/Craper/README.md

 There is two ways you can install this.
 Either as a global command, which will be always available from your terminal or just as a Python script.
 > Make sure to have everything [set up](###Setup) properly before installing.

-#### As a command
+To install, just run the following command:
 ```bash
 python3 setup.py install
 ```

-Then you can go ahead and start using the command:
+Then you can go ahead and start using it!
 ```bash
 # Show the usage info
 craper -h